caihelin/SimpleUI/README.md

                 return true;
             }
         }, headerView);

+		//To make use of the App Theme Engine use: getThemeKey(); //(String) for advanced usage of App Theme Engine getThemeConfig(); //(Config) for advanced usage of App Theme Engine
 ```

 For more information and a sample look at the sample module provided in this repository.